-I know I am only part way through the lowercase alphabet and I am repeating f, but true to what I preach I wanted to make something that was relevant to my little man.
+I know I am only part way through the lowercase alphabet and I am repeating letter f crafts, but true to what I preach I wanted to make something that was relevant to my little man.
 He is very into firefighters right now and he has had me read the books below countless times so I thought it more important to focus on his interests than if we’re repeating a letter or not.
 Also he is not in the pictures today because he was out with his grandparents for a birthday treat.
 We will be making this in the morning .

 - Gather your materials.
 You will need red and yellow tissue paper, one piece of orange construction paper, one piece of black construction paper , glue , a marker and scissors.